 Option 3: Compare Traditional Electricity Providers

-The third option to save on your electricity bill is to compare various electricity providers in Germany – the traditional way.
-We will outline how to do so via a comparison tool like StromAuskunft below.
+The third option to save on your electricity bill is to compare various electricity providers in Germany.
+This is the best option for finding the cheapest electricity provider in Germany.
+I will outline how to do so via a comparison tool like StromAuskunft.
 The page is in German; however, the Chrome feature ‘Translate to English’ will help you out.
-We have created a small Wiki at the end of the article with the most critical translations.
+I have created a small Wiki at the end of this guide with the most critical translations.

-When changing your electricity provider as described below, you usually benefit from bonuses for the first year only, making regular switching of providers necessary to keep on profiting.
+When changing your electricity provider, as described below, you usually benefit from bonuses for the first year only.
+The second year will be much more expensive.
+That’s why regular switching of providers is necessary to maintain a low price.

 3 Simple Steps to change your electricity provider in Germany

-StromAuskunft not only calculates the best rate for you with their electricity cost calculator but, just like Ostrom, also cancels your previous contract and arranges the switch smoothly.
-You will not notice any change other than in your bank account. 😉
+StromAuskunft calculates the best rate for you with their electricity cost calculator.
+They also cancel your previous contract and arrange the switch smoothly.

 Before signing up or changing an electricity provider, you need to have a German bank account.
 Once you have that, you can follow these three simple steps to change your electricity provider: